LucaPrete/GreenMST/README.md

 Runnable file
 -------------

+For production environment, a jar version of the module is downloadable as well from the root directory of this GitHub repository.

-It is possible to create a ``greenmst.jar`` with the compiled files from this project.
+Alternatively, it is possible to create a ``greenmst.jar`` with the compiled files from this project.
 According to Floodlight command sintax, you can integrate the jar file to your Floodlight installation running the
 command:
 ```